matthiaskoenig/pymetadata/src/pymetadata/resources/ontologies/README.md

 # Ontologies

-Ontologies have been downloaded from bioportal as OBO/OWL files See `bioportal.py` for more information.
+Ontologies have been downloaded from bioportal and other resources as OWL files.
+See `ontologies/ontology.py` for more information.